YuanhaoZhu/InternshipApp/README.md

             "start_month": employee1 start_month,
             "end_month": employee1 end_month,
-            "job_accepted": id of the job accepted employee1, "prefered_position": list of prefered positions of employee1, (should be empty) "email": email of employee1
+            "job_accepted": id of the job accepted employee1, "preferred_position": list of preferred positions of employee1, (should be empty) "email": email of employee1
         }}